microbit-foundation/dev-docs/software/micropython.md

 ---
 layout: page
 order:
-title: Python on the micro:bit
+title: MicroPython on the micro:bit
-heading: Micro Python
+heading: MicroPython
-description: Micro Python is one of the offline editors available for use with the micro:bit
+description: MicroPython is a reimplemation of Python 3 that can be used with the BBC micro:bit
 permalink: /software/micropython/
 ref: software
 lang: en
-assigned-to: davidw
-review-with: nicholast
 ---

-# Overview
+## Overview

 MicroPython is a version of the popular Python programming language for devices like the micro:bit.
 It's free software: creating, maintaining and